 For this reason, I like using cherry or Roma tomatoes because they are usually less watery than other varieties.

-What to serve with an Italian Side Salad Recipe.
+What to Serve with an Italian Side Salad.

 You could also serve this salad alongside pasta or even homemade pizza.
 Whatever you do, make sure you’re drinking some crisp white wine while enjoying your Panzanella.
 It really takes it over the top!